Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/south-korea-as-a-current-institutional-case-study/essay.md

-# South Korea as a Current Institutional Proof Point
+# South Korea as a Current Institutional Case Study

 **National dictionary publication, current institutional use, and why Korea matters**